Dehydration Affects Your Health

-Severe, acute diarrhea cause tremendous loss of water and electrolytes in a short amount of time.
+- Diarrhea and Vomiting.
+Severe, acute diarrhea causes tremendous loss of water and electrolytes in a short amount of time.
 You can also lose more fluids and electrolytes if your diarrhea is accompanied by vomiting.
 Diarrhea prevents your digestive tract from getting fluids and water from the food you consume, which makes it a common reason for dehydration.

-Urinating frequently can be caused by a lot of things (i.e. diabetes as noted above), including alcohol and certain drugs like antihistamines, antipsychotics, diuretics and blood pressure medications.
+- Frequent Urination.
+Urinating frequently can be caused by a lot of things (i.e. diabetes as noted above), including alcohol and certain drugs like antihistamines, antipsychotics, diuretics, and blood pressure medications.

 How to Prevent Dehydration

-People who are sick with fever, have diarrhea or are vomiting should be conscious and aware of their fluid intake so they may avoid being dehydrated.
+People who are sick with fever, have diarrhea/vomiting should be conscious and aware of their fluid intake so they may avoid being dehydrated.
 They should drink a lot of water to replenish the fluids that they have lost.

 Can ANF Therapy® Help In Improving Your Health?

 If you want to have improved health, ANF Therapy® may help you.

 Your organs and gland functions are strengthened by drinking enough water for the cells to stay hydrated.
 ANF Therapy® aims to increase your body’s overall self-healing ability.